ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 sequences of Unicode scalar values.
 In other words, normalization operations MUST NOT be applied to either the member name string `M` from the JSONPath or to the member name strings in the JSON prior to comparison.

-Note that the "\u" Unicode character escape is dissimilar from the same escape mechanism in JSON.
-In JSON, Unicode scalar values greater than U+FFFF are given in two \u escapes, each carrying one UTF-16 surrogate code point.
-In JSON, U+1F609 WINKING FACE EMOJI would be represented as \uD83D\uDE09, but in JSONPath it would just be be \u1F609.

 #### Examples